 We are grateful to the many children and parents who participated in this research, and to the staff of the California School for the Deaf in Fremont.
-We extend a special thanks to Karina Pedersen and Lisalee Egbert for their help with participant recruitmentto Shane Blau, Kat Adams, Melanie Ashland, and the staff of the Language Learning Lab at Stanford University.
+We extend a special thanks to Karina Pedersen and Lisalee Egbert for their help with participant recruitment, to Pearlene Utley and Rosa Lee Timm for help with creation of the stimuli, and to Shane Blau, Kat Adams, Melanie Ashland, and the staff of the Language Learning Lab at Stanford University.
 This work was made possible by an NIDCD grant to Anne Fernald and David Corina (R21 DC012505-1).

 Abstract

-Understanding language rapidly and accurately is critical for language development (Fernald & Marchman, 2012). has reliedChildren learning sign language must use vision to process both linguistic information and objects in the visual world, creating a challenge for young learners' real-time language comprehension.
-This cross-sectional study is the first to explore children’show young learnersreal-time of American Sign Language (ASL) comprehend signed language in real time, investigating links between these skills, children’s age, and vocabulary.
-Native ASL-learning children (16-53 mos, n=29) and fluent adult signers (n=19) participated in a real-time ASL .
+Understanding language rapidly and accurately is critical for early language development (Fernald & Marchman, 2012).
+Research with children learning spoken language has relied on precise measures of eye movements during real-time sentence processing to provide a window into children’s comprehension abilities.
+But, children learning a visual-manual language,, like American Sign Language (ASL), must use gaze to process both linguistic information and the visual world.
+Can ASL learners’ gaze shifts also provide a window into their lexical processing skills?
+In this study, we develop and validate the first measures of children’s real-time ASL comprehension abilities, investigating links between these skills, children’s age, vocabulary, and hearing status.
+Native ASL-learning children (16-53 mos, n=29, 16 deaf and 13 hearing) and fluent adult signers (n=19) participated in a task of real-time ASL comprehension.
 Children’s comprehension skills improved with age, with adult signers being most efficient.
-Importantly, children’s processing skills significantly correlated with vocabulary size, providing evidence that the ability to establish reference in real-time is linked meaningfully to language development. that were quite similar, These novel findings show striking parallels between language comprehension in visual language learners and children learning spoken languages, with both groups making impressive gains in the efficiency of language interpretation over the first few years of life as they progress towards adult-like levels of fluency.
+Importantly, children’s processing skills significantly correlated with vocabulary size, providing evidence that the ability to establish reference in real-time is linked meaningfully to language development.
+Finally, we found that deaf and hearing children’s processing skills were quite similar, suggesting that auditory experience did not qualitatively change visual language processing behavior.
+These novel findings show striking parallels between the development of language comprehension in visual language learners and in children learning spoken languages, with both groups making impressive gains in the efficiency of language interpretation over the first few years of life as they progress towards adult-like levels of fluency.

 Introduction